Vyral/base-template/_posts/2019-03-05-why-you-should-consider-a-career-in-real-estate.md

 {% include pullquote.html %}

 We at the Dave Hooke Team are always looking to grow—we grew by 50% last year and are still looking to add talented people to our core group of agents.
-If you or someone you know has thought about working in real estate, **we have a meet-and-greet event each month that provides more information about a career with us.&nbsp;**
+If you or someone you know has thought about working in real estate, we **invite you to attend one of our monthly meet-and-greet events, which will provide more information about a new career with us.**

 If you’d like to attend the next one, have any questions, or need further information, feel free to reach out to us.
 We look forward to hearing from you soon.